Drive to Survive season 5: Three reasons to watch Netflix's F1 documentaryMar 3 | 3 min read

-The best sport films and documentaries on BT Sport, Netflix and Prime Video
+The best sports documentaries and films to watch on BT Sport, Netflix and Prime Video

-From Diego Maradona to The Last Dance, we round up the best shows to stream.
+From Diego Maradona and Drive to Survive to The Last Dance, we round up the best shows to stream.

 The Last Dance on Netflix became one of the most-talked about TV series of 2020 and increased our thirst for more documentaries that lift the lid on the world of sport.